A look at Amarin Corporation plc’s (AMRN) recent performance gives investors their first glimpse of hope. - News Daemon

 Amarin Corporation plc (NASDAQ: AMRN) Trading Performance Indicators

-You can see what Amarin Corporation plc (AMRN) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.28.
+Check out the current performance indicators for Amarin Corporation plc (AMRN).
+In the past quarter, the stock posted a quick ratio of 1.90.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.24.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.23, a number that is poised to hit -0.03 in the next quarter and is forecasted to reach -0.14 in one year’s time.